Thai League 1: Thai League Revolution (2023)

 On Tuesday, June 27, 2023, Kornwee Phrissanantakul, Acting Chief Executive Officer of Thai League Company Limited and Patis Supapong, Secretary General of the Football Association of Thailand in the Royal Patronage has called a meeting of representatives of 16 Thai League member clubs to find a solution and offer suggestions after the auction to buy Thai League licenses is not as expected.
 The recommendation from the majority of 16 teams is for all 16 teams to manage and find benefits among themselves (Premier League Model), which will bring information and details to the Association Executive Council meeting on Monday 3 July.

 On July 18, 2023, the Thai League club meeting launched the #SAVETHAILEAGUE initiative to raise funds for Thai League clubs directly from football fans by purchasing a package to watch live broadcasts directly from your favorite team to address the issue of low Thai League values.
 While the #SAVETHAILEAGUE campaign has yet to increase the value of the Thai League, the overall valuation of the league remains uncertain.
+Ultimately, the interests of the Thai League were supported by the sponsorship of three major broadcasting platforms; TrueVisions, AIS Play, and 3BB.
+In 2025, the Thai League averted the problem of its declining value when Gulf Development, AIS, and Jasmine International (JAS) jointly secured the broadcasting rights, restoring the league's financial stability.